What is travel insurance?

 With RAC Travel Insurance you're covered for bodily injury and illness whilst travelling when pregnant.
 Please check your transport provider's guidelines before travelling as they may have restrictions.

-There is no cover available for medical costs associated with normal pregnancy.
-This policy is designed to provide cover for unforeseen events, accidents, illnesses and diseases and normal childbirth would not constitute an unforeseen event.
-Any costs arising from your pregnancy or childbirth, if the expected date of delivery is less than 12 weeks (16 weeks for a multiple birth) after the end of the trip, are excluded.
+There is no cover available for any costs associated with normal complication-free pregnancy or childbirth.
+This policy is designed to provide cover for unforeseen events, accidents, illnesses and diseases and a normal pregnancy or childbirth would not constitute an unforeseen event.

 An activity or sport that I want to take part in on holiday is not covered under your policy, what can I do?

-If you want to know more about the activities our travel insurance covers, or if one that you're looking to take part in is not listed within our policy wording, you can speak to one of our agents via the 'chat with us' button or email us [email protected] and we'll see if there's anything we can do.
+If you want to know more about the activities our travel insurance covers, or if one that you're looking to take part in is not listed within the policy wording, you can speak to one of our agents via the 'chat with us' button, email us at [email protected] or call us on 0330 159 0409 and we'll see if there's anything we can do.

 What activities am I covered for as standard under your policy?

-You can find a full list of activities covered within our policy wording.
+You can find a full list of activities covered within the policy wording.

-If an activity or sport that you're looking to take part in is not listed within our policy wording, you can speak with one of our agents via the 'chat with us' button.
+If an activity or sport that you're looking to take part in is not listed within the policy wording, you can speak with one of our agents via the 'chat with us' button or call us on 0330 159 0409.
+We are open Monday to Friday 9am-5pm, excluding Bank Holidays.

 Please note, you won't be covered under this policy whilst taking part in winter sports unless you select this cover which will incur an additional premium.
-Winter sports insurance provides cover for emergency medical treatment caused by your participation in winter sports activities, the delay, loss, theft or damage to your ski equipment, cover for ski pack expenses, piste closure and avalanche closure.
+Winter sports insurance provides cover for emergency medical treatment caused by your participation in winter sports activities, the delay, loss, theft or damage to your ski equipment, cover for ski pack expenses and piste closure.